oracle-livelabs/security/database/encrypt-data-in-motion-with-tls/tls/tls.md

     ````
     <copy>./tls_import_signed_cert.sh</copy>
     ````
-5. Now that you have your signed DB server user certificate, you will deploy it to your DB wallet root location
+5. Now that you have your signed DB server user certificate, you will deploy it to your DB wallet root location.

     ````
     <copy>./tls_deploy_db_wallet.sh</copy>